-3.3.1 SERVICES TO TRANSFER PACKETS
+3.3.2 SERVICES TO TRANSFER PACKETS

-The Space Data Link Protocols provide services for transferring various types of Service Data Units on space links, but the most important services are those for transferring variablelength data units commonly known as Packets, that is, Protocol Data Units of protocols of the Network Layer, such as the Space Packet Protocol (reference [12]), SCPS-NP (reference [13]) and IP (reference [14]).
+The Space Data Link Protocols provide services for transferring various types of SDUs on space links, but the most important services are those for transferring variable-length data units commonly known as Packets, that is, Protocol Data Units of protocols of the Network Layer, such as the Space Packet Protocol (reference [13]).

 Each packet format transferred by the Space Data Link Protocols must have a Packet Version Number (PVN) authorized by CCSDS.
-A list of the Packet Version Numbers presently authorized by CCSDS is contained in reference [15].
+A list of the PVNs presently authorized by CCSDS is contained in reference [14].
 A user of this service is a protocol entity that sends or receives Packets with a single PVN.

-3.3.1.1 Services to Transfer Packets Provided by TC-SDLP
+3.3.2.2 Services to Transfer Packets Provided by TC-SDLP